-Item Description Firmware Version Information about the firmware version Serial Number Serial number of the router (in case of N/A is not available) Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation) Power Board If the power board is installed in the router, shows the type of power board: PoE PD or PoE PSE.
-Supply Voltage Supply voltage of the router Temperature Temperature in the router Time Current date and time Uptime Indicates how long the router is used Licenses Link to the list of open source software components of the firmware together with their complete license texts (GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses).
+Item Description Firmware Version Information about the firmware version Serial Number Serial number of the router (in case of N/A is not available) Hardware UUID Unique HW identifier for the device.
+Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation) Supply Voltage Supply voltage of the router Temperature Temperature in the router Time Current date and time Uptime Indicates how long the router is used Licenses Link to the list of open source software components of the firmware together with their complete license texts (GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses).